 Radiation exposure rates in high-fallout areas can reach hundreds if not thousands of R/h, delivering doses that are fatal.
 Therefore, Incident Commanders should use great discretion in sending workers into highly radioactive areas, and planning and training are critical to successful post-nuclear response.
 Allowing time for radioactive decay of fallout significantly improves the ability to respond safely.
 When planning response in highly radioactive zones, the time for decay must be weighed against the urgency of saving lives or related missions.
 In the most critical time period for casualties, the first hours after the explosion, radiation is also highest.
-Responders must also consider the added radiation dose evacuee's total dose into the acute range.
+Responders must also consider the added radiation dose evacuees would incur in an attempt to vacate the area; in some cases, the evacuation could push evacuee's total dose into the acute range.